DevwareUK/drupal-labjs/README.txt

   There should be a file sites/all/libraries/labjs/LAB.min.js
 - Enable this module

+= CONFIGURATION =

+If there is a problem, go to admin/settings/performance/labjs and enable the option to rewrite JavaScript blocks in page content/closure.
+By default, this module rewrites only the script block in header.

 = COMPATIBILITY =

 LABjs, like any other script loader, does not support JavaScript with